Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 EncryptedPayload = AES_CTR_Encrypt(SEK, IV, UnencryptedPayload)
 ~~~~~~~~~~~

-where the Initialization Vector is derived as
+where the Initialization Vector (IV) is derived as

 ~~~~~~~~~~~
 IV = (MSB(112, Salt) << 2) XOR (PktSeqNo)